Pollution: Definitions and types

-Pollutants

 Natural causes

 One of the most significant natural sources of pollution are volcanoes, which during eruptions release large quantities of harmful gases into the atmosphere.
-Volcanic gases include carbon dioxide, which can be fatal in large concentrations and contributes to climate change, hydrogen halides which can cause acid rain, sulfur dioxides, which are harmful to animals and damage the ozone layer, and hydrogen sulfides, which are capable of killing humans at concentrations of less than 1 part per thousand.
+Volcanic gases include carbon dioxide, which can be fatal in large concentrations and contributes to climate change, hydrogen halides which can cause acid rain, sulfur dioxide, which is harmful to animals and damages the ozone layer, and hydrogen sulfide, which is capable of killing humans at concentrations of less than 1 part per thousand.
 Volcanic emissions also include fine and ultrafine particles which may contain toxic chemicals and substances such as arsenic, lead, and mercury.

 Wildfires, which can be caused naturally by lightning strikes, are also a significant source of air pollution.
 Wildfire smoke contains significant quantities of both carbon dioxide and carbon monoxide, which can cause suffocation.
 Large quantities of fine particulates are found within wildfire smoke as well, which pose a health risk to animals.

 Human generation

 Motor vehicle emissions are one of the leading causes of air pollution.
-China, United States, Russia, India Mexico, and Japan are the world leaders in air pollution emissions.
+China, United States, Russia, India, Mexico, and Japan are the world leaders in air pollution emissions.
 Principal stationary pollution sources include chemical plants, coal-fired power plants, oil refineries, petrochemical plants, nuclear waste disposal activity, incinerators, large livestock farms (dairy cows, pigs, poultry, etc.), PVC factories, metals production factories, plastics factories, and other heavy industry.
 Agricultural air pollution comes from contemporary practices which include clear felling and burning of natural vegetation as well as spraying of pesticides and herbicides.

 About 400 million metric tons of hazardous wastes are generated each year.
 The United States alone produces about 250 million metric tons.
 Americans constitute less than 5% of the world's population, but produce roughly 25% of the world's CO_{2}, and generate approximately 30% of world's waste.
 In 2007, China overtook the United States as the world's biggest producer of CO_{2}, while still far behind based on per capita pollution (ranked 78th among the world's nations).

-Chlorinated hydrocarbons (CFH), heavy metals (such as chromium, cadmium – found in rechargeable batteries, and lead – found in lead paint, aviation fuel, and even in certain countries, gasoline), MTBE, zinc, arsenic, and benzene are some of the most frequent soil contaminants.
+Chlorinated hydrocarbons (CFH), heavy metals (such as chromium, cadmium—found in rechargeable batteries, and lead—found in lead paint, aviation fuel, and even in certain countries, gasoline), MTBE, zinc, arsenic, and benzene are some of the most frequent soil contaminants.
 A series of press reports published in 2001, culminating in the publication of the book Fateful Harvest, revealed a widespread practise of recycling industrial leftovers into fertilizer, resulting in metal poisoning of the soil.
 Ordinary municipal landfills are the source of many chemical substances entering the soil environment (and often groundwater), emanating from the wide variety of refuse accepted, especially substances illegally discarded there, or from pre-1970 landfills that may have been subject to little control in the U.S. or EU.
 There have also been some unusual releases of polychlorinated dibenzodioxins, commonly called dioxins for simplicity, such as TCDD.